Month: March 2015

 Bare metal restore

-Let’s have a look at how a cloud snapshot works to better understand a bare metal restoration.
+Let’s have a look at how a cloud snapshot works to better understand a bare metal server restoration.

-A snapshot (or image, but we’ll refer to it as a snapshot through the rest of this article) is a copy of a server or virtual machine such as a cloud instance or a bare-metal server at a point in time.
+A snapshot (or image, but we’ll refer to it as a snapshot throughout the rest of this article) is a copy of a server or virtual machine such as a cloud instance or a bare-metal server at a point in time.
 Everything is copied, including the drive content, memory content, the applications running, everything!
-A snapshot is a good way to keep track of static data, but is in no way how you should backup your data.
+A snapshot is a good way to keep track of static data but it is in no way how you should backup your data.
 You could compare a snapshot to a picture – it preserves a state of what things were at a precise moment in time.

 Restoring from a snapshot means you are reverting back to how things were at the time of the snapshot, without worrying about data that was added after this point in time.
 It’s just like closing a document without saving your changes; you revert back to the last time you clicked the save button.